Rana2979/Rana2979/README.md

 - 👋 Hi, I’m Rana
 - 👀 I’m interested in coding
 - 🌱 I want to be a full Stack Developer.
-- 💞️ I’m looking to be a parrt of on any project.
+- 💞️ I’m looking to be a parrt of any project.
 - 📫 How to reach me...
 Please mail me rana09@gmail.com

 <!---